 Ron is taken in by Hooper as well, not surprising given Ron's mercenary nature.
 He sees Hooper as a cash cow, inevitably causing conflict with Frank.
 Frank, as always, wants to play it straight, getting the job done promptly and properly, and gently goads Ron over his approach.
 He knows the writing is one the wall and discreetly makes enquiries about a new office, with one in Chertsey catching his eye.
 Ron finds out, leading to a parting of the ways.

 It's the nature of their relationship that they part without acrimony.
 Ron is too genial for arguments and Frank too perceptive to start them.
 Ron accepts Frank needs to be on his own.
 It almost goes without saying that Alfred Burke and Peter Childs are on top form.
-It was a shame though for the viewer that such a high entertaining and intriguing partnership was at an end.
+It was a shame though for the viewer that such a highly entertaining and intriguing partnership was at an end.
 It probably did though show good sense by the producers to leave the viewers wanting more.

 Julia, the object of Hooper's interest, is a gentle, pleasant personality.
 She was obviously struck by his unconventional demeanour before being worn down by his fecklessness.
 Stephanie Turner, later the first Juliet Bravo, impresses here.
 She still cares for Hooper but knows there is no future for them.